clyde1206/pchain-guide/pchaindoc/source/FAQ/stakingreward.rst

 5. How many reward that I may receive in one epoch?
 -----------------------------------------------------------------------------------------------
 The PoS mining reward depends on your PI amount percentage of total staking amount in each epoch.
-PoS mining reward ≈ Your staking amount/ total staking amount * block reward * the number of epoch blocks If you are the delegator, then your reward ≈ (1- commission fee(%) ) * Your staking amount/ total staking amount * block reward * the number of epoch blocks
+PoS mining reward ≈ Your staking amount/ total staking amount * block reward * the number of epoch blocks.
+If you are the delegator, then your reward ≈ (1- commission fee(%) ) * Your staking amount/ total staking amount * block reward * the number of epoch blocks

 | ** commission fee will be released to the candidate.**